 The first step to this is defining who your intranet champions and community managers are.
 Define them amongst all departments if possible and if your solution is global, across all locations.
 These Champions will be fully trained on the benefits of the intranet for the global organization but also for their team specifically, helping to drive usage.
 They’ll be the ones who understand which platforms are to be used for what activities, helping to guide teams on how best to utilize what’s available to them.
 The deeper the understanding of the intranet goes, the more people will end up using it.

-This network of advocates is essential to not only shout about the benefits of the new solution, but to ensure its ongoing use by governing particular aspects of the intranet relevant to their teams, e.g. maintaining a particular SharePoint site, managing a Yammer group or creating relevant content.
+This network of advocates is essential to not only shout about the benefits of the new solution but to ensure its ongoing use by governing particular aspects of the intranet relevant to their teams, e.g. maintaining a particular SharePoint site, managing a Yammer group or creating relevant content.
 To put this into context, some of our global clients have up to 90 community managers who are responsible for promoting and maintaining the intranet.
-The best way to select these Champions is to let them sign up for the task, this way you’re bringing the most interested and enthusiastic users on board, rather that dictating an additional task for them to manage.
+The best way to select these Champions is to let them sign up for the task, this way you’re bringing the most interested and enthusiastic users on board, rather than dictating an additional task for them to manage.

 A final aspect of defining champions is getting senior leadership teams as involved as possible.
 This should involve ensuring they’re all aware of the new solution and the benefits it will bring to the company and getting them to prioritize uses.

-Top Tip: Previously our clients have given their 100 most senior employees access to the intranet before official launch.
+Top tip: Previously our clients have given their 100 most senior employees access to the intranet before official launch.
 This helped them get on board with the solution early and be more engaged with the solution post-launch.

 #2.
-Have a Solid Governance Strategy
+Have a solid governance strategy

 In line with defining the team who will champion the intranet, having a complete governance plan for your intranet is essential to ensure adoption continues long after launch.
 Aspects to consider include: